jburguete/mpcotool/README.md

 Optional arguments are typed in square brackets.

-* Command line in sequential mode (where X is the number of threads to execute and S is a seed for the pseudo-random numbers genertator):
+* Command line in sequential mode (where X is the number of threads to execute and S is a seed for the pseudo-random numbers generator):
 > $ ./mpcotoolbin [-nthreads X] [-seed S] input_file.xml [result_file] [variables_file]

-* Command line in parallelized mode (where X is the number of threads to open for every node and S is a seed for the pseudo-random numbers genertator):
+* Command line in parallelized mode (where X is the number of threads to open for every node and S is a seed for the pseudo-random numbers generator):
 > $ mpirun [MPI options] ./mpcotoolbin [-nthreads X] [-seed S] input_file.xml [result_file] [variables_file]

 * The syntax of the simulator has to be: